-Note: Our etiquette tips have a broad application to many religious traditions; however, some religions and ethnicities have specific requirements or traditions of their own.
+Note: Our etiquette tips, including Offering Condolences, have a broad application to many religious traditions; however, some religions and ethnicities have specific requirements or traditions of their own.
 For more information, see our Funeral Customs section.

 Acknowledging the Death

-One of the reasons why people are so uncomfortable at a wake or funeral is because they’re not sure about what to do or say.
+One of the reasons why people are so uncomfortable at a wake or funeral is because they’re not sure about what to do or say when offering condolences.
 While death may be an extremely uncomfortable topic, the worst thing you can do is ignore it when it occurs in the family of a friend or colleague.
 Doing nothing, or pretending it didn’t happen, is not good etiquette.

-Whether you call, send a card or flowers, or visit, the important thing is to make a gesture that lets the family know you’re thinking of them and share their sorrow.
-(Although this appears to be changing slowly in today’s culture, such forms of communication as texts, emails, and Tweets are still too informal for expressing sympathy.)
+Whether you are offering condolences by calling, sending a card or flowers, or visiting, the important thing is to make a gesture that lets the family know you’re thinking of them and share their sorrow.
+(Although this appears to be changing slowly in today’s culture, such forms of communication as texts, emails, and tweets are still too informal for expressing sympathy or offering condolences.)

 When hearing the news…